roman-milk/roman-milk.github.io/karen-6.md

+===

- ****** Karen ****** byE.Z.Riter© "Don't fight me.
+"Don't fight me.
 I'll leave you and George homeless and penniless unless you do exactly as I want.
 Karen, I want you on your knees.
 I want your obedience.
 I want your surrender."

  "George would rather lose everything then have me give myself to you," I said weakly.
 George's words rang in my ears.
 'Give Eric whatever he wants,' he'd said.
 Did George know that meant me?
 Was he trading me for his financial future?
 No. He couldn't mean that.
 Could he see I wanted Eric?
 Was he giving me permission to have an affair?
 Why had he told me to dress in something nicer?
 Did he know?